ultrahumus9000/ultrahumus9000/README.md

  ⚡ How I think of Coding: Coding is solving puzzles.
 I enjoy spending time working on solutions for these puzzle.

- 🫐 What I like to learn: Know the concepts behind scenes to write efficient code.
+ 🫐 What I like to learn: Know the concepts behind scenes to write efficient code and optimaze projects.

  🌸 Featured Projects: